ThePython10110/ExchangeClone/README.md

 ## New features added by ThePython10110
 *More information in `changelog.txt`.*
 * Support for MineClone
-* COMPLETELY redone energy values (originally, you could convert a single diamond into a diamond node... incredibly OP).
+* COMPLETELY redone energy values (originally, you could convert a single diamond into a diamond block... incredibly OP).
 * Shift-clicking works with the Constructor/Deconstructor/Collector (`listring`s)
 * Fixed a bug where items could be placed in the output slot of the Element Constructor
 * Added the ability to add energy values by group
 * Damaged tools now give less energy (based on wear)
 * Added Philosopher's Stone
-    * Right-click and sneak-right-click to increase and decrease transmutation range (0-4 nodes away from the node you are currently standing on)
+    * Aux1-right-click and aux1-sneak-right-click to increase and decrease transmutation range (0-4 nodes away from the node you are currently standing on)
-    * Left-click and sneak-left-click to transmute nodes in range (two different modes with minor differences)
+    * Right-click and sneak-right-click to transmute nodes in range (two different modes with minor differences)
-    * Aux1-left-click to open enchanting table (MineClone only)
+    * Left-click to open crafting table (MineClone only)
-    * Aux1-right-click to open crafting table (MineClone only)
+    * Shift-left-click to open enchanting table (MineClone only)
-    * Ability to exchange charcoal/coal/iron/copper/tin/gold/mese/emerald/diamond by crafting (the Philosopher's Stone is always returned)
+    * Ability to exchange resources by crafting (the Philosopher's Stone is always returned)
 * Alchemical Coal, Mobius Fuel, and Aeternalis Fuel
 * Dark and Red Matter Orbs, Blocks, tools, and armor